Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

 The advantage of this sequence representation is that it allows forming unique hypervectors even for sequences that differ in only one position.
 Section~\ref{sect:ngrams} provides a concrete example of a task where this advantage is important.

 Both mappings allow replacement of an element at position $i$ in the sequence if the current element at the $i$th position is known.
-When the addition operation is used, the replacement requires subtraction of the permuted hypervector of the current element followed by addition of the permuted hypervector of the new element.
+When the superposition operation is used, the replacement requires subtraction of the permuted hypervector of the current element followed by superposition of the permuted hypervector of the new element.
 For example, replacing ``d'' to ``z'' in position $4$ is done as follows:

-When the multiplication operation is used in the mapping, replacement requires application of the unbinding operation between the permuted hypervector of the current element and $\textbf{s}$, followed by multiplication with the permuted hypervector of the new element.
+When the binding operation is used in the mapping, replacement requires application of the unbinding operation between the permuted hypervector of the current element and $\textbf{s}$, followed by binding with the permuted hypervector of the new element.
 For the example above:

-Another feature of both sequence mappings is that the permutation operation distributes over both multiplication and addition operations.
+Another feature of both sequence mappings is that the permutation operation distributes over both binding and superposition operations.
 This means that in both mappings the whole sequence can be shifted relative to the initial position by applying the permutation operation required number of times.
 For example, when applying the permutation operation $3$ times to $\textbf{s}$ for $(a,b,c,d,e)$ we obtain:

 Thus, $\rho^{3}(\textbf{s})$ is the shifted version of the original sequence.
 This feature can be used for sequence concatenation.
 For example, to concatenate $(a,b,c,d,e)$ and $(x,y,z)$, we can use already calculated $\textbf{s}$ for $(a,b,c,d,e)$ as follows: